-WEB 103 - Introduction to Web Development Credit Hours: 3
+WEB 103-Introduction to Web Development Credit Hours: 3

 Prerequisite: None.
-Students will learn the basic skills and technology for creating basic web pages, the usage of hypertext markup language 5 (HTML5), designing simple applications for Android devices, and additional web design tools.
+Students will learn the basic skills and technology for making animated web pages and the usage of hypertext markup language 5 (HTML5).
+Students will learn to create simple applications for smart devices.